remche/jupyter-x11-app-proxy/README.md

-# Jupyter X11 APP Proxy
+# Jupyter X11 App Proxy

 Run your X11 applications on Jupyter.